homie206/EssayPlanner/README.md

 ```

 4. Set up environment variables:
-Create a `.env` file in the project root (get from folder in google drive):
+Create a `.env` file in the project root containing the necessary API keys.
+YOu can refer to the example environment files on what API Keys you need to create your own:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```